jackw01/led-control/README.md

   --led_dma_channel LED_DMA_CHANNEL
                         DMA channel for LEDs.
 DO NOT USE CHANNEL 5 ON Pi 3 B.
                         Default: 10
-  --led_strip_type LED_STRIP_TYPE
-                        LED chipset.
-Either WS2812 or SK6812.
-Default: WS2812
   --led_pixel_order LED_PIXEL_ORDER
                         LED color channel order.
 Any combination of RGB with or without a W at the end.
-Default: GRB --led_color_correction LED_COLOR_CORRECTION
+                        Default: GRB, try GRBW for SK6812 RGBW LEDs --led_color_correction LED_COLOR_CORRECTION
                         LED color correction in RGB hex form.
-Use #FFB0F0 for 5050 package LEDs on strips and arrays and #FFE08C for through-hole package LEDs or light strings.
-Default:
+Use #FFB0F0 for 5050 package RGB LEDs, #FFF0FF for 5050 RGBW LEDs, and
+                        #FFE08C for through-hole package LEDs or light strings.
-                        #FFB0F0
+                        Default: #FFB0F0
   --led_brightness_limit LED_BRIGHTNESS_LIMIT
                         LED maximum brightness limit for the web UI.
+0.0-1.0.
+                        Default: 1.0
-Float from 0.0-1.0.
-Default: 1.0 --save_interval SAVE_INTERVAL
+  --save_interval SAVE_INTERVAL
                         Interval for automatically saving settings in seconds.
                         Default: 60